-DescriptionGEORGE M! tells the life story of George M. Cohan, a giant of the American musical theater who gave us such songs as "Yankee Doodle Dandy," "Over There," "You're A Grand Old Flag," and "Give My Regards to Broadway."
-In his triumphant career, Cohan transformed the Broadway variety show into a book-driven musical, where song and dance advance plot.
-Covering a 60-year period from his childhood in vaudeville through his towering success on Broadway, GEORGE M! presents a rousing, tuneful portrait of this legendary song-and-dance man.
+DescriptionGEORGE M! recounts the life story of George M. Cohan, a giant of the American musical theater who penned songs like “Yankee Doodle Dandy,” “Over There,” “You’re A Grand Old Flag,” and “Give My Regards to Broadway.”
+In his triumphant career, Cohan helped transform the Broadway musical from a slapdash patchwork of songs and sketches into a streamlined, book-driven musical story.
+Covering a sixty-year period from his childhood in vaudeville through his towering success on Broadway, GEORGE M! presents a rousing, tuneful portrait of this legendary song-and-dance man.

-After a brief prologue, the action begins on July 4, 1878, in Providence, Rhode Island, where Little Georgie, “The Yankee Doodle Kid,” is born.
+On July 4, 1878, Little Georgie, “The Yankee Doodle Kid,” is born in Providence, Rhode Island.
 His parents, Jerry and Nellie Cohan, leave little doubt about their newborn’s future.
 “That boy,” says Jerry, “is not putting a foot on a stage till he’s 18 or 19 or even 21 — months!”

 But soon George realizes that Broadway is changing; the patriotic revues of his youth have given way to a new style, which George resists.
 After a long self-imposed exile, George is eventually drawn back to the theater when Sam Harris offers him a role in I’d Rather Be Right.
 Alone on the darkened stage, George remembers a long-ago night when he first came to Broadway.
 Softly, he begins singing “Give My Regards to Broadway.”
 Soon he is reliving his old tap routine and delivering the number with abandon.
 His wife Agnes joins him to reprise “Yankee Doodle Dandy.”

-After their song, George and Agnes exit the theater… not through the stage door in back, but out front, because, George says: “That’s where Broadway is!”
+After their song, George and Agnes exit the theater… not through the stage door in back, but out front, because, as George says, “That’s where Broadway is!”

 Music and Lyrics by George M. Cohan